Yana Zhdanova: The Zhdanova jurisprudence and the law on sexual exhibition

-Zhdanova's another feminist cause is to abolish the law on sexual exhibition.
+Zhdanova's additional feminist cause is to abolish the law on sexual exhibition.
 The article 222-32 of the French Penal Code stipulates that showing a half-nude or nude body in public is a penal offense because it is a deliberated act of sexual exhibition.
 Marie Dosé, Zhdanova's lawyer in this case, points out that this law has no ground to stand on because if a bare female breast during a political manifestation is an act of sexual exhibition, then a bare male breast in a similar case should be considered the same way, following the principle of equality between men and women.
 Furthermore, the purpose of a naked breast for Zhdanova's activism, as she declared, is not to provoke sexually the public but to draw public attention to political and social problems.
 The verdict of the Court of Appeal on 12 January 2017 is the first decision in France on an Appeal level which declared not guilty a person, in this case Zhdanova, already convicted for sexual exhibition.

 In regard to the Zhdanova jurisprudence, it is already applied: on 12 March 2021, on the occasion of the Cesars ceremony (the French Oscars) in Paris, French actress Corinne Masiero took all her clothes off on stage, with the slogan "No Culture, No Future" on her breast, in order to protest for the extremely difficult situation for artists during the Covid-19 pandemic lockdown.
 A group of nine members of the French Parliament asked to the prosecutor of the city of Paris Rémy Heitz to sue the actress for sexual exhibition.
 On 22 March 2021, the prosecutor of Paris refused to sue the actress, declaring that such a trial would be inappropriate within the special conditions endured by people in culture, and also it would go against the Zhdanova jurisprudence, number 35/26-2-2020, according which the actress's act was part of her right to freedom of speech and expression in an artistic and political context.